 Guidelines for the PowerPoint Support Forums

-The PowerPoint Support Forums aka MS Answers have a few simple guidelines.
+Most online support forums have a few simple guidelines.
 Following them will help keep the forums user-friendly, and will help you get the answers you need quickly and accurately.

 "The help you receive on the internet is not really free, though it is willingly and happily provided at a very low and reasonable cost.
 The price of admission is respect and professionalism and is due and must be paid in full with each post and reply.
 That's what makes it such a great place for learning and for sharing what we have learned."

-How User to User support forums
+How User to User support forums work

-Support forums are the internet version of the old "infinite number of monkeys at an infinite number of typewriters" trick: Tell your problem to enough people and one of them is almost sure to have a solution.
+Support forums are the internet version of the old "infinite number of monkeys at an infinite number of typewriters" trick:

 Forums put your message in front of thousands of people.
 All you have to do is type it once.